ShabistaSaalam/GenAI-Bootcamp/sentence-constructor/claude/prompt.md

 Here are example of user input and assistant output,pay attention to the score because and why the example is scored the way it is:<file>examples.xml</file>

 ## Student Input:
-Did you see the raven this morning?
-They were looking at our garden